Best Exercises For Shoulder Pain and Tendinitis

-Shoulder tendinitis is a common injury that often occurs in sports such as cricket, baseball, and raquet sports, where the arm is frequently moved overhead.
+The blog talks about the best exercises for shoulder pain and tendinitis.
+Shoulder tendinitis is a common injury that often occurs in sports such as cricket, baseball, and racket sports, where the arm is frequently moved overhead.
 The pain, which is usually felt at the top of the shoulder and sometimes radiates down the arm, worsens with overhead or twisting movements.
 In severe cases, the pain can persist and even disturb sleep.
 Best exercises for shoulder pain or tendinitis has to be supervised and instructed on by a physio before starting as a home program.

 The shoulder joint is complex.
 The humerus (upper arm bone), and rotator cuff tendons join the muscles, and the bursa (fluid-filled sacs that reduce friction) move in a tight relationship between the bone and the joint called the Coracoacromialarch.
 When the arm is raised, this channel stretches and puts pressure on the tendons and bursa.
 Excessive use of the hand increases the risk of injury and inflammation of these structures.